revjtanton/revjtanton.github.io/_posts/2015-05-13-drupal-field-export.md

 {% endhighlight %}

 And that's pretty much it.
 On your local restore a sql-dump from before you added the field via the GUI and then run drush updatedb.
 After that, assuming it's all good, then push to your other environments and updatedb.
-Enjoy you're new field.
+Enjoy your new field.